 We seek to generate revenue through licensing or litigation, when required, which may be resolved through a settlement or collection.
-We also intend to continue to expand our planned operations through acquisitions and monetization of additional patents, other intellectual property or operating business.
+We also intend to continue to expand our planned operations through acquisitions and monetization of additional patents, other intellectual property or operating businesses.
 In particular, following the incorporation of our subsidiary in Germany and the acquisition of a patent portfolio from Nokia, we intend to expand our intellectual property monetization efforts worldwide.
-In October and November 2012, we filed litigation against the UK and German subsidiaries of ZTE, respectively.
-In March 2013 we filed litigation against the French subsidiary of ZTE, with a goal of achieving a positive verdict or settlement, including, potentially, a licensing arrangement on terms beneficial to us.
-In addition, in January 2013, we filed an action asserting infringement of two of the patents acquired from Lycos, against Microsoft Corporation.
-In addition we expect to maintain a portion of our future revenues from mobile applications and services.
-We anticipate that our legal proceedings may continue for several years and may require significant expenditures for legal fees and other expenses.
-Disputes regarding the assertion of patents and other intellectual property rights are highly complex and technical.